haheskja/scp-evaluation/documentation/documentation.md

 ## 5. Maintaining package verification workflow

-[DHIS2 SCP Whitelist](https://github.com/dhis2designlab/scp-whitelist) repository contains a list of verified NPM packages.
+[DHIS2 SCP whitelist repository](https://github.com/dhis2designlab/scp-whitelist) contains a list of verified NPM packages.
 Pull requests to this repository will be validated with a GitHub actions workflow.

 If you are part of the [The SCP whitelist](https://github.com/dhis2designlab/scp-whitelist) maintaining team, you need to make sure you have the right access rights to be able to manage pull-requests.

-The user submits his package for verification by modifying [`list.csv`](https://github.com/dhis2designlab/scp-whitelist/blob/main/list.csv) file, adding a new line containing your npm package `identifier`and its `version` separated by a comma, e.g. `lodash,4.17.14`.It will result in a pull-request that will trigger the automated verification workflow on the added package.
+The user submits his package for verification by modifying [`list.csv`](https://github.com/dhis2designlab/scp-whitelist/blob/main/list.csv) file, adding a new line containing your NPM package `identifier`and its `version` separated by a comma, e.g. `lodash,4.17.14`.It will result in a pull-request that will trigger the automated verification workflow on the added package.

 The verification workflow: